ckamps/2232-defiance/content/02-the-home.md

 ## Optional Accessory Structure

 Take advantage of an already approved county variance to build your own detached accessory structure on the property.
-For example, if you'd like to build a dettached garage or pole barn to augment the existing garage.
+For example, if you'd like to build a detached garage or pole barn to augment the existing garage.

 ## Construction